vidhishanair/academic-kickstart/content/home/about.md

 # Biography

 I am a first year PhD student at the Language Technologies Institute at School of Computing Sciences, CMU.
-I am advised by Prof. Jaime Carbonell and Prof Yulia Tsvetkov.
-I was previously advised by Prof William Cohen during my masters at LTI.
+I am advised by Prof. Jaime Carbonell and Prof. Yulia Tsvetkov.
+I completed my masters at LTI in 2019, advised by Prof. William Cohen.
+I also spent an amazing summer as a Research Intern with Google AI hosted by Dr William Cohen and Dr Michael Collins.

 My interests lie primarily in improving document representations using structural and knowledge biases.
 Previously, I have worked on incorporating domain beliefs and structural biases (dependency structures, story narrative chains, etc) as priors to improve generation.